Zara Chavoshi: Club career

 In 2022, Chavoshi played with McLean Soccer in the USL W League.
+In 2023, she played with Racing Louisville FC B in the USL W League.

 The Orlando Pride announced on January 13, 2025, that they had signed Chavoshi to her first professional contract, a one-year deal.
 She was the team's first college signing after the abolition of the college draft.
 She made her professional debut on March 23, coming on as a late substitute for Angelina in a 2–0 win against NJ/NY Gotham FC.
 On May 3, in her first professional start, she played 90 minutes and cleared a Reilyn Turner shot off the goal line as the Pride lost 1–0 away to the Portland Thorns.

 International career

 Chavoshi received her first call-up to the Canada youth national team in July 2022.
 She was selected to the roster for the 2022 FIFA U-20 Women's World Cup and started one game in the competition, a 3–1 loss to Nigeria, as Canada finished bottom of their group.
 Chavoshi was called into training camp with the United States under-23 team, practicing alongside the senior national team, in March 2025.

 Two months later, in May 2025, Chavoshi received her first senior call-up with the Canadian national team before two friendlies against Haiti.
 She made her senior international debut on June 3, starting in a 3–1 victory over Haiti.
-On June 27, 2025, she scored her first international goal in a 4-1 victory over Costa Rica.
+On June 27, 2025, she scored her first international goal in a 4–1 victory over Costa Rica.